mlyixi/CodeSignBreak/README.md

 > /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/share/man/whatis
 > /Applications/Xcode.app/Contents/Developer/usr/share/man/whatis

 It's not a good option to elevate privileges in applications.
-So if you installed Xcode in Appstore, change it by following command:
+So if you installed Xcode in Appstore, change its group to `admin` by following command:
  ```zsh
 sudo chgrp -R admin /Applications/Xcode.app
  ```

- If you have better command, welcome to provide.

 ## On your device

 1. Jailbreak